Training Day: Plot

-Jake Hoyt, an ambitious LAPD officer, is assigned to work with Detective Alonzo Harris, a highly decorated narcotics officer for a one-day evaluation to determine if Jake will be invited to join his narcotics squad.
+Jake Hoyt, a young, ambitious LAPD officer, is assigned to work with Detective Alonzo Harris, a highly decorated narcotics officer for a one-day evaluation to determine if Jake will be invited to join his narcotics squad.
+Alonzo immediately shows a very dominant and unorthodox approach to police work.

 Driving around in Alonzo's Monte Carlo, they begin the day by catching some college students buying marijuana.
 Alonzo confiscates the marijuana, puts it into a pipe and tells Jake to smoke it.
 When Jake refuses, Alonzo threatens him at gunpoint stating that such a refusal while on the streets would get him killed.
 After Alonzo ostensibly ends his evaluation, Jake relents and smokes the pipe, getting high.
 Alonzo then reveals that the marijuana was laced with PCP.

-Alonzo and Jake then visit Alonzo's friend Roger, an old drug dealer, to introduce Jake.
+Alonzo introduces Jake to Roger, a drug dealer.
 After they leave, Jake notices a pair of drug addicts attempting to rape a girl in an alley.
-Jake stops the attack and subdues the addicts.
-Alonzo menaces the addicts, but refuses to arrest them afterwards.
-Jake then finds and takes the girl's wallet which was left behind.
+Jake stops the attack and subdues the addicts, while Alonzo watches without helping.
+Alonzo menaces the addicts, but refuses to arrest them.
+Jake then finds and keeps the girl's wallet which was left behind.

-Later, Alonzo and Jake apprehend a dealer named Blue, who has crack rocks and a loaded handgun in his possession.
+Later, Alonzo and Jake apprehend a wheelchair-using dealer named Blue, who has crack rocks and a loaded handgun in his possession.
 Rather than go to jail, Blue informs on his employer Kevin "Sandman" Miller, who is in prison.
 Using a fake search warrant, Alonzo steals $40,000 from Sandman's home.
-At lunch, the two visit Alonzo's mistress Sara and their young son.
-Next, Jake accompanies Alonzo to a meeting with a trio of corrupt high-ranking law enforcement officials.
+As they leave, they get into a shootout with local thugs.
+At lunch, the two visit Alonzo's mistress Sara and her young son.

+Next, Jake accompanies Alonzo to a meeting at a restaurant with a trio of corrupt, high-ranking law-enforcement officials.
 Aware that the Russian mafia is hunting Alonzo, they suggest he skip town.
-Alonzo insists he has control of the situation and trades the $40,000 for an arrest warrant.
+Alonzo insists he has control of the situation and trades the $40,000 for an arrest warrant on Roger.